mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

 ### Resource Agents

-Resource agents are the abstraction that allows Pacemaker to manage services it knows nothing about.
+Resource Agents are the abstraction that allows Pacemaker to manage services it knows nothing about.
 They contain the logic for what to do when the cluster wishes to start, stop or check the health of a service.

 #### `ocf:heartbeat:IPaddr2`